ayo-dan/learn-linux-boot.dev/replit.md

 This project is designed for practicing Linux commands like `cd`, `ls`, `cat`, `grep`, `find`, etc.

 ## Recent Changes
+- 2025-11-25: Configured PATH in ~/.profile to allow running worldbanc.sh from any directory
 - 2025-01-13: Initial setup in Replit environment
   - Added Go 1.24 toolchain
   - Made shell scripts executable
   - Created .gitignore for Go projects

 ## Notes
 This is an educational project.
 The "private key" and other sensitive-looking files are intentionally placed for learning purposes and contain no real credentials.